 Addiction is an unfortunate reality that many of us have to deal with.
-It might not be us ourselves who face the addiction, but somewhere down the line – through our family, our friends, our employees – most of us have had to deal with problems related to someone’s addiction to drugs.
-More often than not, these experiences weren’t pleasant.
+It might not be us ourselves who face the addiction, but somewhere down the line – through our family, our friends, our employees – most of us have had to deal with problems related to someone’s addiction, whether it be to drugs, gambling, sex, etc. More often than not, these experiences weren’t pleasant.

 It’s not easy for someone to break an addiction, though, and that’s why people continue experiencing these problems.
 One of the biggest reasons for that is because it’s usually very difficult for an addict to believe they need help.
 Even after their friends, family, and coworkers have urged them to go to rehab or seek professional help, many addicts still refuse.

 This is where addiction intervention specialists come into play.
 These are addiction workers that are brought in to speak with the addict as a last resort to try and help them recognize that their behaviors are dangerous and are affecting the people around them.
 It’s sort of like an emergency visit from a psychologist.